18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

   by {% author melody %} and {% author boone %}
 </p>

 At 18F we hire people from many different backgrounds and each new employee brings a different level of comfort with the specific tools we use on our various projects.
-The team that runs the 18F website recently started writing down the tools and proccesses that our team uses to update the blog and the code that runs the site.
+The team that runs the 18F website recently started writing down the tools and proccesses that we use to update the blog and the code that runs the site.
 We're sharing that with you today.

-Because some of the people we hire never used the terminal, GitHub, or any of the tools we use on our team, this is guide assumes you have no prior knowledge of them.
-We're going to introduce you to both GitHub and using the command line through a guided exercise.
+Because some of the people we hire never used the tools we use on our team, this is guide assumes you have no prior knowledge of them.
+We're going to introduce you to both GitHub, the command line (also called Terminal), and how to edit markdown through a guided exercise.
 Today you'll learn how to make a blog post on the [18F blog](https://18f.gsa.gov/news/).

 Every step will be illustrated with a helpful screenshot or animated gif that shows you exactly what your screen should look like.
 We'll go through each step in order.
 At the end of this post, you will know how to: